Inside: Stickers, crowns, recess fun & other creative and fun ways to celebrate birthdays at school without food (and that kids will love!).

 3. Share a book

-Bring in your favorite book and the teacher will read it to the class–or have your parent come in to read it.
+Bring in your favorite book and the child’s teacher will read it to the class–or have your parent or other family member come in to read it.

 4. Give a gift

-Give a gift to the class, such as a book (write an inscription inside), a toy for the play area, or a game.
+Give a gift to the class, such as a book for the class library (write an inscription on the inside cover with the birthday child’s name), a toy for the play area, special school supplies, or a game.

 5. Be a big deal

-Be “VIP For the Week”.
-Make a timeline of your life, have your parents read to the class one day, and have other students interview you about your favorite things.
+Be “VIP For the Day”.
+Bring in a timeline of your life, have your parents read to the class, or have other students interview you about your favorite things.

 6. Receive a class card

-Get a card from the class.
+Get a birthday card from the whole class for your special day.
 All the students sign it saying what they like most about you.

 7. Get recognized